 Thank you for allowing us to serve you.

 UTMB Contract Termination with Aetna Commercial Network

-PLEASE NOTE: THIS MESSAGE PROVIDES IMPORTANT INFORMATION ABOUT HEALTH CARE BENEFITS FOR AETNA PLAN PARTICIPANTS.
+PLEASE NOTE: THIS MESSAGE PROVIDES IMPORTANT AND UPDATED INFORMATION

 Dear UTMB Aetna Patient,

 As your health care provider, we greatly value our relationship with you.
 In November 2020, we announced that UTMB was terminating its commercial contract with the Aetna provider network.
 At this time, we are notifying you the Medicare Advantage contract